unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

 #### In the File Directory.Packages.props

-In the Directory.Packages.props, we need to add the PackageReference bellow or using the Manage NuGet Packages and update the Versions for the Current version of the project or last version.
+In the `Directory.Packages.props`, we need to add the `PackageReference` below or using the Manage NuGet Packages Manager and update the versions for the project.

 ```xml
     <PackageVersion Include="Uno.Material.WinUI.Markup" Version="0.0.0" />